Getting Started – A guide to understanding the format of the standards maps

 The 2014 Music Standards are all about Music Literacy.
 The standards emphasize conceptual understanding in areas that reflect the actual processes in which musicians engage.
-The standards cultivate a student’s ability to carry out the four Artistic Processes* of
+The standards cultivate a student’s ability to carry out four Artistic Processes*:

 In Wisconsin we are adding more focus on the fourth process of Connecting.

 There are numerous connections and commonalities that exist among the arts, other disciplines, and issues within our global society.
 Relating music to the other arts as well as disciplines outside the arts enhances student understanding in each discipline.
 Building connections gives students the chance to understand culture as a whole and the relationships between its parts.